cseAtIITK/admissions-website/src/announcements/2015-04-25-PG-admission-May-Shortlist.md

 - **OBC:** 649
 - **SC/ST/PD:** 481

+The Ph.D cut-offs are a bit more complicated because we have both Masters and Bachelors students applying.
+It goes along this line

+Bachelors:
+:   You need to be GATE qualified (necessary condidtion) and have a CPI
+    of at least 8 (our cut-off).
+MCA and M.Sc's are treated as Bachelors for this process.

+Masters:
+:   You either have a GATE score of at-least 614 or a CPI of 8.

 Here is the shortlist of candidates called for test and interviews.
+Note that this is a combined list for all category arranged in alphabetic order.

 Note: Candidates whose entry has been struck-off have incomplete application form and hence their call for screening test/interview has